johnoseni1/Diamond-Programming-language/README.md

 #### create_variables in Diamond
  Create a variable in diamond

 <br>
 Arguments:
 - name: Variable name
 - value: Variable value.
-Can be an existing variable or string.
+Could be a existing variable or string before

-Example: `create_var test "This is a test"`
+Example: `create_variable dior "this is me"`

 #### create_function
 Description: Creates a function
 <br>
 Arguments:
-- name: Function name
+- name: Name the function

 Example:
 ```
-create_function say_hello:
+create_function my_world:
-    say "hello"
+    spill "hello"
 ```

-To execute a function:
+when you wanna execute a function?:
 ```
-# You just type the function's name
+# You just type the function's name down
-say_hello
+my_world
 ```

  <div>